eyamini/FIFA18/README.md

-Given a Dataset of FIFA Player Attributes (Derived from FIFA 18 Video Game - EA Sports), Player Values were Predicted.
+Given a Dataset of FIFA Player Attributes (Actual Player Metrics Derived from FIFA 18 Video Game - EA Sports), Player Values were Predicted.

 Machine Learning Algorithums of Linear Regression and Random Forest Regression were Used.